 Is this an emergency?
 Are people in danger of being “let go” if you don’t turn this around within the next few months?

 How soon do you need to see the ROI?
-Some channels are longer-term investments than others.
+Some marketing channels are longer-term investments than others.

 Ability to report on success metrics